-In nine essays that meld criticism and memoir, Gornick returns to the books that have shaped her.
-She finds herself in contradictory figures in D.H.
-Lawrence’s Sons and Lovers, assesses womanhood in Colette, and considers the veracity of memory in Marguerite Duras’s The Lover.
-She uncovers the psychological complexity of Elizabeth Bowen’s prose, and soaks in Natalia Ginzburg, ‘whose work has often made me love life more’.
-After adopting two cats, whose erratic behaviour she finds vexing, she discovers Doris Lessing’s Particularly Cats.
+Gornick finds solace in the contradictory figures of D.H.
+Lawrence’s Sons and Lovers, assesses womanhood in Colette, and reflects on Marguerite Duras’s The Lover; she revisits Great War novels by J.L.
+Carr and Pat Barker, uncovers the psychological complexity in Elizabeth Bowen, and soaks in Natalia Ginzberg, ‘whose work … made me love life more’.
+When two erratic, highly strung cats enter her life, she discovers Doris Lessing’s Particularly Cats.